Mikhail Suslov: Wartime activities (1941–1945)

 On the Eastern Front in World War II, Suslov was a member of Military Council of the North Caucasian Front and led the Stavropol Krai Headquarters of the Partisan Divisions (the local guerrilla movement) after the Germans occupied the area.
 Suslov spent much of his time mobilising workers to fight against the German invaders.
 The guerrilla movement he led was operated by the regional party cells; Suslov for his part maintained close contact with the Red Army.
-Suslov also supervised the deportations of Chechens and other Muslim minorities from the Caucasus during the war.

 According to Soviet historiography, Suslov's years as a guerrilla fighter were highly successful; however, testimonies from participants differ from the official account.
 These participants claim that there were a number of organizational problems which reduced their effectiveness on the battlefield.
 Suslov also suffered badly from tuberculosis, which he had contracted in his youth, that was further exacerbated in the dense partisan forests and hampered his ability as an effective combatant.
-Fearing further relapses, for the rest of his life, he continued to wear galoshes on his shoes as well as a hat and raincoat at all times, even in the hot summer weather, which made him the butt of jokes among his colleagues in Brezhnev's Politburo.
+Fearing further relapses, for the rest of his life, he continued to wear galoshes on his shoes as well as a hat and raincoat at all times, even in the hot summer weather, which made him the subject of jokes among his colleagues in Brezhnev's Politburo.

 Suslov later purged the Baltic region in the aftermath of the Great Patriotic War.
 From 1944 to 1946, he chaired the Central Committee Bureau for Lithuanian Affairs.
 Anti-Soviet samizdat literature from the height of his power in the 1970s would accuse him of being personally responsible for the deportation and killings of nationalist Lithuanians who became political opponents of the Soviets during the course of Soviet re-entry into the Baltic states on their drive to Berlin in 1944.